Board of Directors

 Jonathon Schuldt is an Assistant Professor of Communication at Cornell University.
 His research focuses on everyday judgment and decision making in the domains of environmental and health communication.
 Prior to Cornell, he was a faculty member at California State University – Northridge.
 He holds a bachelor’s degree from Cornell and a Ph.D. from the University of Michigan.

 Tom W. Smith Ph.D., American History, University of Chicago, M.A., History, Pennsylvania State University, B.A., History, Political Science, Pennsylvania State University.
 Smith directs NORC’s Center for the Study of Politics and Society.
 Since 1980, he has served as Director of the General Social Survey (GSS), one of NORC’s most visible projects and one of the nation’s most heavily utilized datasets.
 He is also co-founder of the International Social Survey Program (ISSP), former Secretary General of the ISSP, and currently serving on the ISSP Standing and Methodology Committees.

-G. Evans Witt is a principal and CEO of Princeton Survey Research Associates International.
+G. Evans Witt is a principal of Witt Associates LLC.
 He is a nationally recognized expert on public opinion, politics and the news media.
-Witt has been involved in survey research for almost 40 years.
+Witt has been involved in survey research for more than 45 years, starting at The Associated Press, before moving to PoliticsNow.com, Voter News Services and Princeton Survey Research Associates International.
 A Morehead Scholar and graduate of the University of North Carolina at Chapel Hill, Witt was a National Endowment for Humanities Fellow at Stanford University in 1981-82.